 Calling and Visiting Your Student at the JFRC

-You and your student should discuss visiting him/her abroad before his/her departure.
+You and your student should discuss visiting them abroad before their departure.
 Our recommendation is that you visit after the program has ended, before the student returns home.
 This way, your trip will be best enjoyed without any added pressures your student may face in school.
 In addition, students abroad often find themselves going through dramatic levels of personal growth and change while adapting to a new culture.
 Although you may have the best intentions not to interfere with your student's life in his/her new environment abroad, and he/she strongly wishes for you to visit, there is a possibility that your visit may interrupt that vital process and/or reset the progress they've made in adapting to their new surroundings.
 The JFRC Chicago Office would be happy to speak with you further if you'd like advice about whether to visit your student abroad.
-Contact Us